Building a culture of stewardship is our collective responsibility.

 To make Berkeley Lab a place where every employee feels inspired to commit and contribute their talents to LBNL’s scientific mission, we need trustworthy accountability & feedback channels to illuminate our institution's cultural progress over time.

-Join us at our Culture Town Hall (Part 1) on October 15th at 2pm to hear the most significant highlights from the survey data before we launch, as an institution, into collective action-planning and next steps.
-Our Culture Town Hall (Part 2) will take place in March 2025 and focus exclusively on actions.
+Our Culture Town Hall (Part 1) took place on October 15th and covered the most significant highlights from the survey data before we launched, as an institution, into collective action-planning and next steps.
+Our Culture Town Hall (Part 2) will take place in April 2025 and focus exclusively on actions.

 Your voice is critical - all employees were invited to give feedback and as a result of 60% of employees completing the survey, we now have a highly nuanced and detailed picture of the Lab’s current state of employee culture.
 Join us in taking action to convert these insights into progress.